8th Annual Theme: “Cultivating Creative and Reflective Learners”

 The registration desk will open at 8:00am in the Johnson Center Cinema on the day of the conference.
 Registration will move to the West Lounge of the Johnson Center on the 3rd floor after 10:00am.

-For Mason employees who wish to pay via org code, please select “Show other payment options” and “Pay offline” when registering through Eventbrite, then complete the payment form.
+For Mason employees who wish to pay via org code, please select “Pay by invoice” as your payment method when registering through Eventbrite, then complete the payment form.
 Tickets will be canceled for all attendees who choose this method of payment and forego this step.

 If you are a Mason graduate student, we have a limited number of free admission scholarships.
 To apply, send a statement explaining how attending this conference will support your career goals to email@example.com no later than Thursday, 9/8.
 Approved applicants will be given a one-time-use discount code.